-The burden of proof — what the EU Whistleblowing Directive says about it?
+The burden of proof — what does the EU Whistleblowing Directive says about it?

 Why does the burden of proof appear in whistleblowing?